Self-Hypnosis Practice Rules for Whatever You Want to Be or Do

 I’m going to change that “fundamentally normal” to “not fundamentally berserk.”
 Feel better?

-Here are some of the more important things that apply to learning a skill, self hypnosis included:
+Here are some of the more important things that apply to learning a skill, including the skill of self-hypnosis:

 - Structure you practice sessions in a meaningful, logical way.
 If you are listening to one of my recorded inductions, I’ve organized it for you.

 - Don’t allow yourself to be distracted while you practice.
 Pay attention.
 Here’s an old Sufi saying many of us have found quite valuable: When carrying water, just carry water.

 - It takes about 10,000 hours to get really good at anything.
 Wait, what?
 “Really good” is relative.
 I once, long ago in a far away land (Europe), in my first career in what now seems like another life, was solo clarinetist in a symphony in Heidelberg.
 Recently, having read this 10,000-hour thing in a couple of places, I guesstimated that that was about how long it took me to get good enough to hold that symphonic chair.
 But self-hypnosis is not solo chair in a symphony.
 It doesn’t take nearly that long.
 I’d say, 9,000 hours, tops.
 I’M KIDDING!
 After just a few practice sessions you will be clicking along nicely.

 The real point of that business about 10,000 hours is to not take yourself too seriously.
 Relax.
 Enjoy it.
 The more relaxed you are, short of falling asleep, the better you will do.

 Rule 2.
 Practice self-hypnosis correctly.